tatimunizz/preview-card/README.md

 ### Continued development

-I would love to keep working on single components and making them work by themselves and adpt in any envirmonment.
+I would love to keep working on single components and making them work by themselves and adapt in any envirmonment.
 ### Useful resources

 - [Rem to Pixel converter](https://codebeautify.org/rem-to-px-converter) - This is a great place to quickly convert pixels to rem.